General Guidelines and Instructions

 Proofread your proposal, and proofread it again .
 Review it with your sponsor.

 There is a 150-word limit on proposals; the title is not included in this limit.
-For examples of past program notes, visit:
+For examples of past program notes, go to the following site and click on "Browse the Conference Program."

 All proposals involving human subjects must be approved by the Whitman's Institutional Review Board.
 You must receive an IRB number before the final deadline for revised proposals.
 Contact the IRB directly at IRB@whitman.edu as soon as you have submitted your proposal.
 When you receive your IRB number, add it to your online proposal.